centre-for-virus-research/CVR-VGB-2025/docs/conda.md

 git clone https://github.com/StevenWingett/FastQ-Screen.git
 ```

-If we now list the contents of our directory we should see a new **FastQ-Screen** directory:
+If we now list the contents of our directory we should see a new **FastQ-Screen** sub-directory:

 ```
 ls